ebrandi/FDD-book/content/chapters/part1/chapter-04.md

 * `<stdio.h>` is a standard header file that provides I/O functions like printf.
 * Anything you include this way is pulled into your program at compile time.

 In FreeBSD source code, you'll often see many `#include` directives at the top of a file.
-Here’s an example from the FreeBSD kernel file `sys/kern/kern_shutdown.c`:
+Here's an example from the FreeBSD kernel file `sys/kern/kern_shutdown.c`:

 ```c
 	#include <sys/cdefs.h>